 “Up until all of this we had an inventory problem for many segments, price point-wise, in the Triangle,” DeRonja says.
 “We have found a lot of buyers stepped away from the process and the same amount or more sellers have stepped away, too, so the inventory problem remains.
 Good houses at sellable price points are still seeing multiple offers.”

 DeRonja says the local real estate industry has adapted quickly to the crisis with agents showing homes virtually and conducting the bulk of the sales processes electronically.
 The state association of realtors also acted quickly, he says, to provide tools and support for brokers to be able to do business safely.

-Though real estate sales are down, the data show that lending was on the increase in April, due largely, no doubt, to rock bottom interest rates and homeowners choosing to refinance to lower their mortgage loans.
+And though real estate sales are down, the data shows that lending was on the increase in April, due largely, no doubt, to rock bottom interest rates and homeowners choosing to refinance their mortgage loans.
 Potential sellers may also be taking out home equity lines of credit now in order to fix up their homes instead of listing them.